SEN1221TUD/Q2_2025/README.md

 The course consists of oral lectures and lab sessions.
 During the lab sessions, students will work with Python-based tools to estimate models and analyze datasets.
 Attendance at both the lectures and lab sessions is highly recommended to keep up with the course content, although it is not mandatory.

-Below, you can find the dates for the lab sessions and the partial exams:
+Below, you can find the dates for the lab sessions and the practical exams:

 | **Event**                    | **Date**              | **Time**    |.  *Remarks*  |
 |-----------------------       |--------------------   |-------------|--------------|